d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ## Exercises

 1. What would happen if we were to initialize the weights $\mathbf{w} = 0$.
 Would the algorithm still work?
-1. Assume that you are [Georg Simon Ohm](https://en.wikipedia.org/wiki/Georg_Ohm) trying to come up with a model between voltage and current.
-Can you use `autograd` to learn the parameters of your model.
+1. Assume that you are
+   [Georg Simon Ohm](https://en.wikipedia.org/wiki/Georg_Ohm) trying to come up with a model between voltage and current.
+Can you use auto differentiation to learn the parameters of your model.
 1. Can you use [Planck's Law](https://en.wikipedia.org/wiki/Planck%27s_law) to determine the temperature of an object using spectral energy density?
-1. What are the problems you might encounter if you wanted to extend `autograd` to second derivatives?
+1. What are the problems you might encounter if you wanted to  compute the second derivatives?
 How would you fix them?
 1. Why is the `reshape` function needed in the `squared_loss` function?
 1. Experiment using different learning rates to find out how fast the loss function value drops.
 1. If the number of examples cannot be divided by the batch size, what happens to the `data_iter` function's behavior?